zhangpenglab/UPrimer/README.md

 The user should begin by creating a new folder (e.g., XXX_universal_primer_development) and placing the UPrimer program package inside it.
 Additionally, the user need to prepare a text file and three data folders to store the respective data files.
 The details are as follows:

-(1) Text file: This file should contain a list of species names, including the names of the reference species, ingroup species and outgroup species.
+(1) A text file (***"species_list.txt"***): This file should contain a list of species names, including the names of the reference species, ingroup species and outgroup species.
   <div align="center">
     <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/b6201808-791f-408c-b8d7-7fc3b425126a" alt="Drawing" width="460" height="400"/>
   </div>
 <br /><br />

-(2) The folder "Reference": it contains the genomic resources of the reference species, consisting of three files: exonome data (reference_name_exon.fasta), genome data (reference_name_genome.fasta), and proteome data (reference_name_pep.fasta).
+(2) The folder ***"Reference"***: This folder contains exonome data (reference_name_exon.fasta), genome data (reference_name_genome.fasta), and proteome data (reference_name_pep.fasta) of the reference species.
 The FASTA file format is illustrated in the figure below.
   <div align="center">
     <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/aeab7ec7-f34d-4c7a-b748-2b54847eba90" alt="Drawing" width="600" height="500"/>
   </div>
 <br /><br />

-(3) The folder "Ingroups": it contains the genomic data of all ingroups species.
+(3) The folder ***"Ingroups"***: This folder contains the genome data of all ingroup species.
 The naming convention for these files is as follows: species_name + _genome.fasta.
 The FASTA file format is illustrated in the figure below.
   <div align="center">
      <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/af107dde-10ef-48d9-bb96-9d3ce19a88eb" alt="Drawing" width="460" height="550"/>
   </div>
 <br /><br />

-(4) The folder "Outgroups": it contains the CDS data of all outgroup species.
+(4) The folder ***"Outgroups"***: This folder contains the CDS data of all outgroup species.
 The naming convention for these files is as follows: species_name + _cds.fasta.
 The FASTA file format is illustrated in the figure below.
   <div align="center">
      <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/e0a2c8de-636b-44ac-bc66-512a474968f3" alt="Drawing" width="800" height="600"/>
   </div>